josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 3. Extract it to a new folder called **C:\\Data**.

-### Task 2: Install and configure Azure Data Factory Integration Runtime on the Lab VM
+### Task 2: Install and configure Azure Data Factory Integration Runtime on your machine

 1. To download the latest version of Azure Data Factory Integration Runtime, go to <https://www.microsoft.com/en-us/download/details.aspx?id=39717>.